iancovert/sage-experiments/README.md

 This repository contains code for the experiments in [this paper](https://arxiv.org/abs/2004.00668).
 The code is frozen to use a specific implementation of SAGE, so if you want to use the current version please visit [this repository](https://github.com/iancovert/sage).

-If you find any problems here, please send me an email.
+Please send me an email if you find any problems here.

 # Replicating experiments

+All of the datasets necessary to run our experiments are easily accessible except the breast cancer (BRCA) subtype classification dataset.
+Send me an email if you're interested in working with that data.
+To replicate the experiments described in the paper, follow these steps.

-1) Running this code requires a number of Python packages, in addition to the package for SAGE.
+1) Running this code requires a number of Python packages (XGBoost, Catboost, PyTorch, etc.) in addition to the package for SAGE.
 You can install them all into your virtual environment with the following command:

 ```bash
 pip install .
 ```

-Code for SAGE can be imported using the name `sage`.
+Code for SAGE can then be imported using the name `sage`.

 2) In the `experiments/` directory, run the `train models.ipynb` notebook to train and save models for all five datasets.